How to Play All Day in the Snow Without Freezing Your Ass Off

 Rock some cozy headwear

 Cover your head with multiple layers just as you would your body.
 Hoods are ideal for insulation and wind protection, because you can slip them on and off without digging in your pack.
-(If it snows, remember to put your hood up or tuck it in your jacket.)
+(If it snows, remember to put your hood up or tuck it into your jacket.)

 Also, be sure to cover your neck with a gaiter, Buff, or balaclava.